-Although Greene County is not required to develop an ARAP for the two EPA-approved TMDL's we are certainly still concerned about the quality of water in our local streams, especially in the James River and one if it's main urban tributaries, Pearson Creek.
-The confluence of Pearson Creek with the James River is just upstream of the drinking water intake for City Utilities Blackman Treatment Plant.
-This intake location on the James River supplies nearly 40% of the annual drinking water for residents of Greene County and the City of Springfield who are City utilities Customers.
-The quality of water in Pearson Creek is vital to our community since drinking water protection is the highest priority for the Integrated Plan.
-In 2011 EPA issued a draft TMDL for Pearson Creek naming and unknown pollutant as the cause of water quality impairment.
-Although the TMDL was rescinded, Pearson Creek remains on the 303(d) list of impaired waters for E.Coli presumed to be from non-point source runoff and Aquatic Macroinvertebrate Bioassessments reflecting the effects of an unknown pollutant source.
-Since 2017 Greene County has contracted with the Ozarks Environmental and Water Resources Institute (OEWRI) at Missouri State University to perform water quality sampling at a single site on Pearson Creek.
-Greene County's monitoring consists of water quality samples collected every 14 days regardless of weather or flow conditions.
-Samples are analyzed for nutrients (nitrogen and phosphorus), E. Coli, and several other water quality parameters.
+Even though Greene County is not required to develop an ARAP for the two EPA-approved TMDL's we are certainly still concerned about the quality of water in our local streams, especially in the James River and one if it's main urban tributaries, Pearson Creek.
+The confluence of Pearson Creek with the James River is just upstream of the drinking water intake for City Utilities' Blackman Treatment Plant.
+This intake location on the James River supplies nearly 40% of the annual drinking water for residents of Greene County and the City of Springfield who are City Utilities Customers.
+The quality of water in Pearson Creek has a particularly important influence on our community since drinking water protection is the highest priority for the Integrated Plan.
+In 2011 EPA issued a draft TMDL for Pearson Creek naming an unknown pollutant as the cause of water quality impairment.
+Although that TMDL was withdrawn, Pearson Creek remains on the 303(d) list of impaired waters for E.Coli presumed to be from non-point source runoff and Aquatic Macroinvertebrate Bioassessments reflecting the effects of an unknown pollutant source(s).
+Since 2017 Greene County has contracted with the Ozarks Environmental and Water Resources Institute (OEWRI) at Missouri State University to perform water quality sampling on Pearson Creek.
+Greene County's monitoring consists of water quality samples collected at one site every 14 days regardless of weather or flow conditions.
+Samples are analyzed for nitrogen, phosphorus, E. Coli, and several additional water quality parameters.
 With enough data we will be able to construct flow duration curves and estimate pollutant loading.
 The data collected will inform not only any future TMDL, but will also help Greene County implement the most effective BMPs in the Pearson Creek watershed.
 Monitoring results will be included in each annual report.